 True conversion and life in the Spirit

-Another important aspect of the Christian doctrine of salvation is regarding those who will make claims something to the effect that so long as one has prayed a prayer they are “eternally secure” and that “no one can pluck them out of God’s hand”.
+Another important aspect of the Christian doctrine of salvation is regarding those who will make claims something to the effect that so long as one has prayed a “prayer of salvation” they are “eternally secure”.
 Whether one believes they can depart from the faith or not, this teaching is clearly a line of heresy not found in Scripture and has led to the false assurance of millions.

 Many will say in that day, ‘Lord, Lord’… and I will declare unto them, depart from me, you who work iniquity I never knew you. – Jesus Christ (Matt.7:21-23)

 Jesus said, “Many will say in that day, ‘Lord, Lord’… and I will declare unto them, depart from me, you who work iniquity I never knew you.”(Matt.7:21-23) Jesus is saying that ones behavior demonstrates whether they actually do “know God”, whether they actually are a child of His.
 True faith produces a change of action, a change of behavior.
 Repentance (change of mind) goes hand in hand with saving faith.
 The growth process will be different for everyone, some may struggle with imbedded sins for years after their initial conversion, but there will be growth, there will be evidence of the sanctifying work of the Spirit anywhere true conversion has taken place.